 Quality is definitely an issue.
 The good news is that it's relatively easy to get a few stepper motor samples for Engineering evaluation.
 However, there's still the risk of a bait and switch if the motor you evaluate is not the one that gets shipped.

 How do you'll import items to the US?
 Do you use UPS, Fedex or DHL?
-Do you have a shipping banned or customs agent that you use or can recommend?
+Do you have a shipping broker or customs agent that you use or can recommend?